Application Performance - Edge functions

 - Viewer events: Executed for every request, before checking CloudFront cache.
 It's ideal for cache normalization, authorization or placing unique cookies.
 CloudFront Functions are only allowed on viewer events.

 - Origin events: Executed on cache misses, before going to the origin to fetch files.
-It's ideal to generate content or manipulate responses before caching it, and to route requests dynamically to different origins.
+It's ideal to generate content or manipulate responses before caching it.

 - Associate an Edge function to the most specific cache behavior, to avoid unnecessary functions execution cost.